Apple's Way: Premise

 The Apples of Los Angeles—architect George, his wife Barbara, their children Paul, Cathy, Steven, and Patricia; and Grandfather Aldon—seek refuge from the hectic pace of city living and relocate to George's hometown of Appleton, Iowa, which was founded by his ancestors.
-The family had to adjust to a different culture and climate and to a slower pace of life.
-They lived in a working grist mill that served as a backdrop for the situations depicted in each episode.
-Well-meaning George would often get involved in causes that increased his family's tensions.
+The family has to adjust to a different culture and climate and to a slower pace of life.
+They live in a working grist mill that serves as a backdrop for the situations depicted in each episode.
+Well-meaning George often gets involved in causes that increased his family's tensions.

 Apple's Way was a mid-season replacement for The New Perry Mason.
 The series did not gain the ratings CBS had hoped for, partly because it had to compete with NBC's long-running Top 20 hit The Wonderful World of Disney and ABC's popular crime drama The F.B.I..
-The concept was "re-booted" in the second season to focus on plots that dealt more with such issues (such as freedom of speech, drug use, terminal illness) as opposed to the more rural-specific plots of the first season.
-The second season was produced by successful veteran producer-writer John Furia Jr. Furia hired Worley Thorne as story editor.
+The concept was "re-booted" in the second season to focus on plots that dealt more with social issues (such as freedom of speech, drug use, terminal illness) as opposed to the more rural-specific plots of the first season.
+The second season was produced by successful veteran producer-writer John Furia, Jr. Furia hired Worley Thorne as story editor.
 The series was canceled during its second season and replaced with Cher.